jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 {{< dag-vis id="dag" structure="confounded" >}}

 This is unrealistically transparent, though, if we actually let students see all of this.
-It is like [the blind men and an elephant](https://en.wikipedia.org/wiki/Blind_men_and_an_elephant) from the *Tittha Sutta*.
+It is like [the blind men and the elephant](https://en.wikipedia.org/wiki/Blind_men_and_an_elephant) from the *Tittha Sutta*.
 One blind man feels the trunk and says “It's a snake!”
 Another feels a leg and says “It's a tree!”
 Yet another feels the tusk and says “No, you fools, it's a giant spear!”
 Each has only a partial view of the underlying truth.

 I build my “elephant” by creating a large causal DAG that naturally produces realistic correlations, but I only expose a small selection of mostly terminal nodes, and often in opaque and subtle ways.